Art and Design Workshops for 16 to 18 Year Olds

 Entry requirements: A good command of basic spoken English.

-Level: The course is not really suited for absolute beginners.
-It is more suited for those already studying art and design and are aiming to do further studies at a higher level.
+Level: The course is not suited for absolute beginners.
+It is more appropriate for those already studying art and design and who are aiming to do further studies at a higher level.